Matt-Eva/intro-to-hash-tables/README.md

 class HashTable:
 ```

 Our `HashTable` class is what we'll use to create a new HashTable.
-We'll use the `LinkedList` class to set up LinkedLists with each index in the array that implements our HashTable.
+We'll use the `LinkedList` class to set up LinkedLists that correspond to each index in the array that implements our HashTable.
 Finally, we'll use the `Node` class to implement our LinkedList.
 A singly Linked List will work fine for our purposes.

 ### Initializing instances of our classes